Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/3d-field/advantagescope-xr.md

 ## Requirements

 - **Host:** The AdvantageScope desktop application on Windows, macOS, or Linux (v4.1.0 or later).
-Any firewalls on the device should be [disabled](https://docs.wpilib.org/en/stable/docs/networking/networking-introduction/windows-firewall-configuration.html#disabling-windows-firewall).
+Any firewalls on the device should be [disabled](https://docs.wpilib.org/en/stable/docs/networking/networking-introduction/windows-firewall-configuration.html#disabling-windows-firewall), or properly configured to whitelist ports 56328 and 56329.
 - **Client:** An iPhone or iPad running iOS/iPadOS 16 or later, an Android device running Chrome for Android 79+, a Meta Quest headset, or any VR device.
 No app installation is required.
 - **Network:** Both devices must be connected to the same network (Wi-Fi, USB tethering, etc).
 Subject to the requirement below, this network does not need to be connected to the internet.
 - **Internet:** If AdvantageScope XR has not been used recently, the mobile device must have an internet connection (e.g. cellular data).
 To eliminate this requirement, check the [offline usage](#offline-usage) section below.